-In this ConvertBox review, I will show you why ConvertBox is one of the best lead generation, opt-in tools for a couple of (really good) reasons.
+In this ConvertBox review, I’ll show you why ConvertBox is one of the best lead generation and opt-in tools for a couple of (really good) reasons.

 None.
 Nada.
 Zero.

-And you get every single update, for free, for the rest of your life.
+And you get every single update for free, forever.

 Here are some examples of Convertboxes (click the links below to see a real-live example):

 Click a link to see a real example: